-The IIHS Post-Doctoral Programme: GCRF PEAK
+The IIHS Post-Doctoral Programme

-IIHS seeks Post-Doctoral Fellows to join its vibrant intellectual environment within the Academics and Research programme.
+IIHS seeks Post-Doctoral Fellows / Senior Research Associates to join its vibrant intellectual environment within the Academics and Research programme.
 IIHS is increasingly recognized in India and internationally as a significant node in urban research and practice on the global South.
 Its promotion of inter-disciplinary pedagogy, on-the-ground learning, an excellent library on various aspects of the urban, and a convivial place for research make it an ideal location for scholarship.

 Project-related research will account for up to half of the Fellow’s time, though this can vary for different projects.
 The remaining time is equally split between the Fellow’s own research and writing as well as their participation in IIHS institutional roles.
 These roles include: teaching in on-going academic or capacity building programmes, participating in the internal conference and seminar series, and supporting institutional processes.

 The focus of the PEAK project is particularly on developing a new cohort of interdisciplinary urban researchers, and therefore offers multiple opportunities for young scholars to develop research, teaching, and writing skills.
-Opportunities exist for individual scholarship, collaborative work with scholars at partner institutions including the University of Oxford, and the University of Cape Town, as well as potential travel to partner institutions through summer schools and internships.
+Opportunities exist for individual scholarship, collaborative work with scholars at partner institutions including the University of Oxford and the University of Cape Town, as well as potential travel to partner institutions through summer schools and internships.

-Fieldwork: This position is based in Bengaluru, with travel for fieldwork.
+This position is based in Bengaluru, with travel for fieldwork.
 This is a one-year position, extendable.

-Candidates with a proven research and publication record in or across urban governance and finance, urban economics, land economics, urban and regional economic development, economic geography, urban studies, public finance, public policy, and at least one publication in a noted peer-reviewed academic journal.
-Ideal applicants will have experience of leading or being part of field research projects in Indian cities.
+Candidates with a proven research and publication record in or across urban governance and finance, urban economics, land economics, urban and regional economic development, economic geography, urban studies, public policy, public finance, and at least one publication in a noted peer-reviewed academic journal, would be given preference.

-Diversity Policy: IIHS is an equal opportunity employer that encourages women, people with disabilities and those from economically and socially excluded communities with the requisite skills and qualifications to apply for positions.
+IIHS is an equal opportunity employer that encourages women, people with disabilities and those from economically and socially excluded communities with the requisite skills and qualifications to apply for positions.

 All oﬀers are on an exclusive basis, which implies that other professional assignments (whether compensated or not) that bear a potential conﬂict of interest with IIHS cannot be undertaken.